 The words from Jesus, "have no fear",

-And we rise and walk again
+And we rise again and heed the call,

-Proclaiming Jesus and His love to men.
+Proclaiming Jesus and His love for all.

 Often the way becomes rough and worn,